 The advantage of sneakers is that there is something for everyone.
-With a population of 1.5 billion, China is a huge market that promises promise regardless of the model.
-The “ghetto” style sneakers will delight fashion addicts, while the designer sneakers will be perfect for the “working men and woman”, having to survive the fast pace of big cities.
+With a population of 1.5 billion, China is a huge market that promises regardless of the model.
+The “ghetto” style sneakers will delight fashion addicts, while the designer sneakers will be perfect for the “working men and women”, who have to survive the fast pace of big cities.
 China is the country with the most billionaires in the world, so luxury sneakers are a perfect product to market here.

 How to conquer the sneaker market in China?

 The Chinese are using e-commerce extensively to make their purchases, far more than in the West.
 They have more choices, the prices are varied, the delivery is extremely fast, and they do not waste time in store … since the massive digitization of China, everything pushes consumers to order online!
 The two biggest platforms that are present are Tmall (owned by Alibaba) and JD.com (by Tencent).
 The shoes are also the third largest purchase made on average by Chinese consumers on Taobao (the B2C part of Tmall).
 Sneakers are therefore occupying an increasing margin online.
 That’s why it will be very important for you to offer your products using those!
 In addition, the Chinese will have more facilities to order your product by buying them through a trusted website.

 Competition is tough in China, you have to know how to stand out!
 A big marketing effort is therefore expected to catch their eye.
 Puma created a pack collection exclusively for Asian consumers for the Chinese New Year and the Year of the Horse (2014).
 Nike had also produced a new model for China, the “Nike Lebron Low 11 China”.
 This kind of initiative proves the interest of the Chinese in this market, but also the great efforts to be made to be able to breakthrough.